 Wait.
 Is it carrot or carat?
 What’s clarity?
 I thought tables were for the furniture you sat by for dinner. not a term describing part of the diamond.

-That’s okay if you were not familiar with the 4C’s and the diamond itself.
-However, you can start making educated decisions when choosing your engagement ring.
-After all, it will diminish the chances of a salesperson exploiting your naivety.
+That’s okay if you were not familiar with the 4C’s of diamonds.
+However, you can start by making educated decisions when choosing your engagement ring.
+After all, it will increase your enjoyment of the ring you select by making an informed decision.